pragmagrid/pragmagrid.github.io/_posts/pragma41/2025-07-03-pragma41-travel.md

 <hr>
 <br>
 <div class="border41">Electricity in Thailand</div>
 Electrical outlets in Thailand supply 220 volts at 50 Hz, which is compatible with appliances from the U.K., Europe, and many parts of Asia, but not with standard U.S. appliances.
-Most laptops, phone chargers, and modern electronics are dual-voltage and can adapt automatically, but always check your device label.<br>
+Most laptops, phone chargers, and modern electronics are dual-voltage and can adapt automatically, but always check your device label.<br><br>
 Outlets in Thailand typically accept two flat prongs (Type A/B) or two round prongs (Type C).
 Some outlets can take both, but grounded three-prong outlets (Type B/F) are less common.
-Travelers may need a plug adapter and, if their appliances are not dual-voltage, a voltage converter.<br>
+Travelers may need a plug adapter and, if their appliances are not dual-voltage, a voltage converter.<br><br>
 Tip: Bring a universal travel adapter with surge protection to avoid issues when charging sensitive electronics.
 <br>
 <hr>